27 September 2017

 The last of the trilogy.
 An excellent novel, a stunning thriller, didn’t want to put it down, but didn’t want to finish it, brilliantly written and totally gripping.
 The hefty 743 pages didn't flag at all.

-The trilogy are the best books I have read.
+The trilogy are the best books I have read so far.
 They score top marks on every front - character, story, atmosphere.

 8 September 2017